-Health Assessment/Sports Physical Statement: This form can serve the purpose of the basic health assessment requirement and sports clearance for those age qualified.
-As the basic Health Assessment requirement, a Health Assessment/Sports Physical Statement (HASPS), Health Care Provider signed/dated within one (1) year of registration, is required for children sixth (6th) grade and under.
-If a current HASPS is not available at registration, the Parent portion must be completed and kept on file with CYS and the Health Care Provider portion is to be completed within 30 days of registration.
+Health Assessment / Sports Physical Statement (HASPS): This form can serve the dual purpose of the basic health assessment requirement and sports clearance as age qualified.

+As the basic Health Assessment requirement: The CYS Health Assessment/Sports Physical Statement (HASPS), signed/dated within one (1) year of registration by your Health Care Provider, is required for children fifth (5th) grade and under.
+If a current HASPS is not available at registration, the Parent portion must be completed and kept on file with CYS while the Health Care Provider portion is to be completed within 30 days of registration (\see below).
 HASPS, as basic health assessments, are good for three (3) years, as long as the child does not have any major health status changes.
 Parent must sign the HASPS annually until a new Health Care Provider signed assessment is due.
 (Sports Physical portion is explained below.)

-Well-baby/well-child exams, or school athletic physicals can be used as the basic health assessment requirement if dated, signed and stamped by the health care provider within 1 year of the registration.
+\Well-baby/well-child exams, or school / athletic physicals can be used as the basic health assessment requirement if dated, signed and stamped by the Health Care Provider within 1 year of the registration.
 (Digital signature accepted) The provided document will be attached to the Parent completed HASPS and kept on file.

 Children/youth participating only in the middle school/teen program and SKIES Unlimited programs are exempt from this requirement.
-TriCare or other health insurance organizations will only authorize and pay for one child/youth health/sports physical assessment per calendar year.
-Please request a copy for your records to submit to CYS when due.
+Tri-Care or other health insurance organizations will only authorize and pay for one child/youth health/sports physical assessment per calendar year.
+Please request a copy for your records to submit to CYS to reduce out of pocket costs.